uktrade/stream-read-xbrl/docs/data-dictionary.md

 :   str

-:   Internal run processes.
-It is formed from the file name in Companies House, and is prefixed with 'Prod'.
+:   Companies House internal run process identifier, extracted from the name of the XBRL file.
+This is not consistent between ingests of the same accounts data, and so should only be used for debugging.

 **zip_url**